 So which method is best?

-Second quality fur – this is from the neck, belly & lower sides.
-This fur tends to be a little shorter and slightly courser, but is still good for spinning.
-It might be a littler dirtier and have vegetable matter (hay, debris) in it.
+Second quality fur – this is from the neck, belly, & lower sides.
+This fur tends to be a little shorter and slightly courser but is still good for spinning.
+It might be a little dirtier and have vegetable matter (hay, debris) in it.
 Plucking or combing are both fine for these areas

-Fourth quality fur – this is the fur from any part of the body that is unusable, usually because it is matted, felted or stained.
+Fourth quality fur – this is the fur from any part of the body that is unusable, usually, because it is matted, felted, or stained.
 The only real option for removing this fur is shearing.
-Regular brushing can really minimize the amount of fourth quality fur on your rabbit, but mats happen to everyone, even with regular grooming.
-Some ideas for this fur is stuffing for pillows/stuffed animals or you can leave it out for the wild animals to build nests with.
+Regular brushing can really minimize the amount of fourth-quality fur on your rabbit.
+But mats happen to everyone, even with regular grooming.
+Some ideas for this fur are stuffing for pillows/stuffed animals or you can leave it out for the wild animals to build nests with.